Ceremonial spurs donated to continue Cavalry tradition

 |0

-This work, Ceremonial spurs donated to continue Cavalry tradition [Image 4 of 4], by Pamela Sleezer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ceremonial spurs donated to continue Cavalry tradition, by Pamela Sleezer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT